spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 4. You should have a cluster profile created in Palette for AKS.

-5. Associate a SSH key pair to the cluster worker node.
+5. Associate an SSH key pair to the cluster worker node.

 <br />